Nightmare-ing/xv6-labs-2021/README.md

 `user/user.h` is actually implemented in `user/usys.S`, which loads the address for the `sleep` system call in `kernel/sysproc.c` and then run `ecall`.

+## Pingpong

+Some notes for this part

+- For a pipe `p`, the read end is `p[0]`, the write end is `p[1]`, can't be exchanged.
+- No need to wait for child to return, because `read` will pause until all file descriptors referring to the write end to be closed
+- Should handle all the errors for library functions
+- Also checked that whether the read contents match the written contents